Teichlab/scg_lib_structs/README.md

 ## Technical comparisons

-**The basic chemistry is very similar, the main differences among those scRNA-seq methods are:**
+**The basic chemistry is very similar, the main differences among those scRNA-seq methods are summarised in the table below.
+For a detailed discussion, check the text boxes from our review (open access): [From Tissues to Cell Types and Back: Single-Cell Gene Expression Analysis of Tissue Architecture](https://www.annualreviews.org/doi/10.1146/annurev-biodatasci-080917-013452)**

 |                                  | Single cell isolation/capture |        2nd strand synthesis       | Full-length cDNA synthesis |                      Barcode addition                     | Pooling before library |  Library amplification | Gene coverage |
 |:--------------------------------:|:-----------------------------:|:---------------------------------:|:--------------------------:|:---------------------------------------------------------:|:----------------------:|:----------------------:|:-------------:|